divy-07/piazza-downloader-NG/README.md

 # Piazza-resources-downloader-NG

 Provides a tool to download all resources linked in the Piazza resources panel.
+Updated to work as of December 23, 2020.

 ## Requirements
 * `Python`, works with either 2 or 3.